Relaxation dynamics of an unlike spin pair system: Introduction

 \section{Introduction}

 Dipole-dipole interaction is an essential interaction between two or more nuclei at inter-nuclear and intramolecular distances.
 Its applicability is checked in proteins and biology \cite{cavanagh2007Book,Fa2021}, animal navigation \cite{gauger2011}, organic compounds (chemistry) \cite{hausser1968,muller-warmuth1983}, polar molecules on atom physics \cite{yan2013}, the oil industry, and many others \cite{noggle1971Book,cui2005Book}.
-One of the main approaches to exploring the dipole-dipole interaction is its capability to establish the relaxation dynamics of the particles.
-Based on time evolutions, if any spin system is driven into any excited state using whatever method, the system is monitored, measuring any observable physical quantity until it achieves its stationary stage.
+One of the main approaches to exploring the dipole-dipole interaction is the establishment of the relaxation dynamics of the particles.
+Based on time evolutions, if any spin system is driven into any excited state using whatever method, it can be monitored, measuring any observable physical quantity until it reaches its stationary stage.

 The pioneering work on relaxation was introduced by Bloembergen, Purcell, and Pound \cite{bloembergen1948}.
-Some years after, Solomon \cite{solomon1955} studied a like and an unlike spin pair system's relaxation coupled with the dipole-dipole interaction.
-Those dynamics of both systems were used as a starting point to introduce the master equation approach reported by Redfield \cite{redfield1957} and Bloch \cite{bloch1957} independently.
-In particular, Solomon's approach has brought greater attention because it is a direct and easiest method of showing the main result.
+Some years later, Solomon \cite{solomon1955} studied a like and an unlike spin pair system’s relaxation coupled by dipole-dipole interaction.
+The dynamics of both systems were used as a starting point to introduce the master equation approach reported by Redfield \cite{redfield1957} and Bloch \cite{bloch1957} independently.
 Indeed, there are some cases in which it is not necessary to develop a deep mathematical effort to solve the linear system of differential equations to know the characteristic relaxation rate constants of the nuclei.
 The procedure is well-detailed in many textbooks \cite{abragam1994Book,levitt2001Book,kruk2016Book}.
-It can be verified for a nuclear homogeneous spin system or a like spin pair system (see Sec. $4.2$ of Ref. \cite{mcconnell1987Book}).
-If Redfield theory is applied to study the dynamics of the like spin system using the density matrix elements notation, then Solomons and Redfields approaches generate the same relaxation rate constants expressions for the transverse and longitudinal magnetization, independently.
-However, if Redfield theory is applied to study the dynamics of an unlike spin system (see Sec. $4.3$ of Ref. \cite{mcconnell1987Book}), then both approaches give different relaxation rate constants for longitudinal magnetization and the same relaxation rate constants for transverse magnetization.
+It can be verified for a nuclear homogeneous spin system or a like spin pair system (see Sec. $4.2$ of Ref. \cite{mcconnell1987Book})).
+If Redfield theory is applied to study the dynamics of the like spin system using the density matrix elements notation, then Solomons and Redfield approaches independently generate the same relaxation rate constants expressions for the transverse and longitudinal magnetization.
+However, the same analytical mathematical procedure is not an easy task, and in the following sections, we explain and detail the procedures and discuss some applications.